GeneMarks/gene-personal-site/src/blog/2025-02-10-jellyfin-and-mergerfs-in-proxmox.md

 *Now comes the fun part.*

-Before installing mergerfs, we need to understand the filesystem structure of the folders that will be involved in the merge.
+Before installing mergerfs, we need to understand the filesystem structure of the folders involved in the merge.
 Here is a sample of my media mount:

 ```
 /mnt/media/